smancke/talks/2017_froscon_microservice_toolbox/README.md

 * Independent Components and Self Contained Systems
 * Independent teams develop and ship services
-* Vertical Architecture, following the bounding contextes of your domain
+* Vertical Architecture, following the bounding contexts of your domain
 * Loose Coupling
 * Develop for replacement (not for reuse)